lucylow/Deep-Learning-Mahjong---/README.md

 # Deep Learning Mahjong [麻將]

 ## Mahjong [机器学习 深度学习 麻將]
-* 3 or 4 player draw-and-discard game
+* 3 or 4 player draw-and-discard game with 144 tiles based on Chinese characters and symbols
 * Match open pairs of identical tiles, remove from board, exposing the tiles under them for play - until all pairs of tiles have been removed from the board or no more exposed pairs remaining
 * Involves skill, strategy, calculation, and moderate degree of chance
-* 144 tiles based on Chinese characters and symbols

 ## Types [Make Configurable]